mxagar/satellite_image_water_vectorizer/README.md

 - Persisting images in different stages: not really necessary?
 - Try histogram equalization for band 10?
 - Resampling: make it clearly optional.
-- NDWI of scene 2: seems useless; I decided to work with the NDVI, which is conceptually wrong.
-- Try other approaches to detect water bodies in scene 2; see for instance [space_exploration](https://github.com/mxagar/space_exploration).
+- NDWI of scene 2: it has lesser quality but still seems usable.
+Try other approaches to detect water bodies in scene 2; see for instance [space_exploration](https://github.com/mxagar/space_exploration).
   - Tasseled cap transformation.
-  - Create a pixel-wise classification model.
+  - Create a pixel-wise classification model based on the data in scene 1.
 - Refactor: functions one-task only, OOP, SOLID principles, etc.
 - Configuration file for the production environment, similar to [`config_test.yaml`](./config_test.yaml)
 - Flask web app; see for instance [disaster_response_pipeline](https://github.com/mxagar/disaster_response_pipeline).